zikun-li/zikun-li.github.io/_pages/about.md

 # News

+14/09/2026 Our OpWeave preprint on flexible operator disaggregation for heterogeneous LLM serving is now available on arXiv.
+Check it out [here](https://arxiv.org/abs/2609.14237)!

 23/08/2025 AdaServe is accepted by EuroSys '26! &#127882;

 23/01/2025 We release AdaServe, a system for high-throughput SLO-customized LLM serving with speculative decoding.
 Check it out [here](https://arxiv.org/abs/2501.12162v1)!